-You strongly prefer to study and learn in a warm environment.
+You have a moderate preference for learning and studying in a warm environment.
 You often feel uncomfortable in a cool environment.
 Ensuring you are warm enough can help you focus and be more productive.

-Based on your results, you should try to make sure you are comfortably warm when studying and learning.
-Read the following recommendations and select the ones you think would work best for you.

-- Always have a jacket, fleece or sweater with you, so that you can add a layer of warmth if you start to feel cold. - Don't be afraid to ask for the heating to be turned up in the classroom.

-Try sitting near a window in the sunshine or near another source of heat.

-Make sure you have a heater in your study environment if it gets too cold for you.
+Resed on your results, you should try to make sure you are comfortably warm when studying and learning.
+Dead the following recommendations and select the ones you think would work best for you.
+During Instruction or Activities Always have a jacket, fleece or sweater with you, so that you can add a layer of warmth if you start to feel cold.
+Don't be afraid to ask for the heating to be turned up in the classroom.
+Working on Assignments or Independent Tasks Try sitting near a window in the sunshine or near another source of heat.
+Preparing for Tests or Presentations Make sure you have a heater in your study environment if it gets too cold for you.